OperationalizingAI/DevOpsGAIWorkshop/README.md

 In this example we are going to load a HuggingFace dataset based on a Deming Book and demo chunking stratgies.

+Using Gradio to demonstrate chunking/ebeddings for Deming’s Journey to Profound Knowledge

 [GenAI-Workshop-Demon1b.ipynb](https://github.com/OperationalizingAI/DevOpsGAIWorkshop/GenAI-Workshop-Demo1b.ipynb)

 ### 5) Testing Embeddings

 In this example we are going to load a HuggingFace dataset based on a Deming Book and demo embedding stratgies.

+Using Embeddings to test Cosine Similarities

 Try testing out some differnt embeddings and see what kind of results you get with your query